Does this test have other names?

-Your body tries to keep the acid-base – or pH – level of your tissues in balance, but certain conditions can cause an imbalance.
-If your body tissues become too alkaline, you may develop metabolic alkalosis.
+Your body tries to keep its acid-base (pH) level in balance.
+But certain conditions can cause an imbalance.
+If your body tissues become too alkaline, you may get metabolic alkalosis.
 Alkaline is the opposite of acidic.

-You can develop metabolic alkalosis from taking diuretics, or medications that increase urination.
-It can also happen after you have been vomiting or if you've had the contents of your stomach suctioned.
+You can get metabolic alkalosis from taking medicines that make you urinate more (diuretics).
+It can also happen after you have been vomiting.
+Or it can happen if you've had the contents of your stomach suctioned.

-It can also be caused by a rare medical condition, such as Bartter syndrome or Gitelman syndrome, or by having low levels of potassium.
+It can also be caused by a rare medical condition, such as Bartter syndrome or Gitelman syndrome.
+It can also be caused by having low levels of potassium.

-If you have metabolic alkalosis, measuring the amount of chloride in your urine gives your doctor more information about your condition.
+If you have metabolic alkalosis, seeing how much chloride is in your urine gives your healthcare provider more information about your condition.

 Why do I need this test?

-You may have this test if your doctor suspects that you have metabolic alkalosis.
+You may have this test if your healthcare provider thinks you have metabolic alkalosis.
 Signs and symptoms include:

-Bartter syndrome and Gitelman syndrome, which can both cause metabolic alkalosis, affect your kidneys.
-Bartter syndrome is usually diagnosed in childhood, while Gitelman syndrome is usually diagnosed later in life.
+Bartter syndrome and Gitelman syndrome can both cause metabolic alkalosis.
+They also affect your kidneys.
+Bartter syndrome is usually diagnosed in early childhood.
+Gitelman syndrome is usually diagnosed during adolescence or in adulthood.